My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 Ryland_presettlement_photos_016

-Since I just closed escrow yesterday on my new Ryland Home, this series of blog posts will be an ongoing dialog of whether Ryland Homes can withstand the "Test of Time", when it comes to "Appropriate Workmanship Standards and Specifications" concerns.
+Since I just closed escrow yesterday on my new Ryland Home, this series of blog posts will be an ongoing dialog of whether Ryland Homes can withstand the "Test of Time", when it comes to "Appropriate Workmanship Standards and Specifications" concerns (See "IMPORTANT FINAL RYLAND HOMES BLOG POST").
 But first, let me say that I will do my best to be objective vs. subjective, and to keep in mind that my intent is to help Ryland Homes, since the more homes they sell in my new neighborhood the better it is for me.
 Also, I want to make it clear that if I have to use tough love and constructive criticism, as well as praise and kudos, it will be done with research first and comprehensive attention to detail.

 Today's post is intended to say that dealing with any new builder is a challenge that requires an INFORMED CONSUMER who has done his homework, and has set his own expectations properly.
 I say this because I personally know people who have bought a Toll Brothers luxury home for over one million dollars, and another who bought a Beazer Home for a little less than my Ryland Home.
 Both had similar mutual communication, buyer expectation, and "appropriate workmanship standards and specifications" concerns.
 They also had some praise for their builders.